FonNkwenti/tf-private-apigw/README.md

    ```bash
    terraform apply
    ```
-7. Adter the apply is complete, Terraform will output the private API Gateway URL which can be used to access the private Serverless REST API
+7. After the apply is complete, Terraform will output the private API Gateway URL which can be used to access the private Serverless REST API

 ## License